BitnomadLive/OffensiveReading/README.md

 # OffensiveReading

 A collection of papers about offensive IT security with some blogposts sprinkled in.
 This is basically a list of papers I found interesting.
 If you want to contribute a paper just open a issue or issue a pull request.
+Note: I started to put AI papers into other categories as well, since its getting used for fuzzing etc now as well

 ## Table of Contents